longg2/TreponemaPangenomics/README.md

 	* ShovillWrapper.sh to create the genome assemblies, and
 	* PanGenomeCreation.sh to create the pan-genome

+NOTE: The phylogenies used in this paper were created differently from that of the CoreSNPPhylogenetics.sh.
+Te used the core SNP alignment, however, we added the number of constant sites from before the recombination masking as a parameter to IQTREE2.

 The PopPUNK database we created for this paper can be found at [TpallidumLineages](https://github.com/Phylodynamics-and-AI-for-Public-health/TpallidumLineages).